albodell/Synthesizer-Project-471/README.md

 Ownership: Alex Bodell

-This application is a comprehensive synthesizer that simulates a piano and supports various audio effects.
-It is designed to provide realistic piano sounds and includes features such as polyphony, envelopes, pedal simulation, and multiple audio effects.
+This application is a comprehensive synthesizer that simulates a piano and supports the effects for chorus, reverb and ring modulation.
 Components
 1. Piano Synthesis
 Description: The piano synthesis component simulates the sound of an acoustic piano.
 It uses the Karplus-Strong string synthesis algorithm to generate realistic piano tones.
 This component supports all 88 keys of a standard piano.